cookie-information

 S

-Stretching stage
+Stretching Stage

 Indispensable for smooth and creamy milk foam: stretching is an important part of preparing steamed milk.
 The stretching stage aerates the milk, creating tiny bubbles called microfoam.
 Spending too much time on the stretching stage, for example, will make the milk foam too thick.